ahmadmtaleb2/clj_cheat_sheets/7-let.md

 # LET
-- let binds names to values (assign names to values)

 - you can think of it as a short of **let it be**
+- let binds symbols to values (assign symbols to values) in a lexical scope
+-  A lexical scope creates a new context for names, nested inside the surrounding context.
+- Names defined in a let take precedence over the names in the outer context.
 - the value of a let form is the last form in its body that is evaluated
 - let forms have two main uses
     1. provide clarity by allowing you to name things
     2. they allow you to evaluate an expression only once and reuse the result.
+- Each let can define 0 or more bindings and can have 0 or more expressions in the body.
 -

 >(def dalmatian-list
 >
 >    ["Pongo" "Perdita" "Puppy 1" "Puppy 2"])